 ABOUT THE AUTHOR

 John Souerbry is a Wine Adventurer whose fearless explorations originate from base camps in Northern California’s Silicon Valley and in Wine Country.
-When not knee-deep in urban jungle, swamp or vineyard, he shares tall tales and tasting notes in his Wine Adventure Journal, practices real estate, plays something that by appearance loosely resembles the game of golf, tries to fish, loses his shirt at poker, sips wine and scotch, and is a student of American Kenpo karate.
+When not knee-deep in urban jungle, swamp or vineyard, he shares tall tales and tasting notes in his Wine Adventure Journal, practices real estate, plays something that by appearance loosely resembles the game of golf, tries to fish, loses frequently at poker, sips wine and scotch, and is a student of American Kenpo karate.
 John is not affiliated with any wine industry establishments and his opinions regarding wines and wine-related destinations are completely his own.
 Caveat lector.